Concord, New Hampshire Man Charged with Production of Child Sexual Abuse Materials and Interstate Enticement of a Minor Child

 Three other defendants were charged and convicted for their roles in this case.
 Philip Zodhiates was charged in the Western District of New York and convicted following a jury trial of international parental kidnapping and conspiracy to commit international parental kidnapping and sentenced to serve 36 months in prison.
 Zodhiates organized the kidnapping of IMJ.
 He also assisted in the recruitment of Mennonite Pastor Kenneth Miller, who was convicted following a jury trial of international parental kidnapping in the District of Vermont and sentenced to serve 27 months in prison.
 Timothy Miller was also charged, convicted, and sentenced to time served (eight months) for his role in assisting Lisa Miller.
 He purchased a one-way plane ticket for Lisa Miller and IMJ to travel from Toronto, Ontario to Nicaragua.
 Upon their arrival in Nicaragua, Timothy Miller assisted Lisa Miller and IMJ financially including providing them with shelter.

-The plea is the culmination of an investigation by the Vermont Office of the U.S. Marshal’s Service, under the direction of Marshal Bradley Larose; the Vermont Office of the Federal Bureau of Investigation, under the direction of Janeen DiGuiseppi, Special Agent-in-Charge; and the U.S. Department of State’s Diplomatic Security Service (DSS).
+The plea is the culmination of an investigation by the Vermont Office of the U.S. Marshal’s Service, under the direction of Marshal Bradley Larose; and the Vermont Office of the Federal Bureau of Investigation, under the direction of Janeen DiGuiseppi, Special Agent-in-Charge.
 Assistant U.S. Attorneys Michael DiGiacomo and Paul Van de Graaf are handling the case.

 Sentencing is scheduled for June 9, 2022, before Judge Arcara.